DCAN-Labs/compare_matrices_to_assign_networks/README.md

 - *If the overlapping networks are enabled*, an additional `*.dtseries.nii` file will be generated.
     - This file will also undergo a cleaning script, generating a `*_recolored.dtseries.nii` file.

-## What can we do with these files?
+# What can we do with these files?

+## Viewing the files

 You can view the `*.dtseries.nii` and `*.dscalar.nii` files with **Workbench View** (wb_view).
 You can download it here: https://www.humanconnectome.org/software/connectome-workbench.
 It is part of a package by the Connectome Coordination Facility (CCF) called Connectome Workbench.

+## Further Analysis

+Using the resulting data of neural networks, you can calculate the perimeters of their borders using the following getborderperimeters.m code: https://gitlab.com/Fair_lab/compare_matrices_to_assign_networks/-/blob/master/getborderperimeters.m

+You can also find the surface area of the resulting neural networks with the network_surface_area_from_network_file.m code following: https://gitlab.com/Fair_lab/compare_matrices_to_assign_networks/-/blob/master/network_surface_area_from_network_file.m